DecadeReverb/strainer-asp-dotnet/README.md

 ## Fluent API

-You can use Fluent API instead of attributes to mark properties and even more.
+You can use Fluent API instead of attributes to mark properties, object and even more.
 Start with implementing your own processor deriving from `StrainerProcessor`:

 ```cs
 public class ApplicationStrainerProcessor : StrainerProcessor